 Bajracharya used available satellite data to show the relationship between land cover and social vulnerability.
 Examining the imagery, he created an index of relative heat in the city.
 Areas with high tree cover correlated with lower land surface temperatures.
 He then overlaid social vulnerability and environmental justice datasets that index communities in Massachusetts based on socioeconomic status, minority status, primary language, and other demographic information.

-“Throughout many or most U.S. cities, neighborhoods facing greater environmental risks (such as from heat waves, urban flooding, and hazardous wastes) were historically settled by poorer families or racial and ethnic minorities,” Bajracharya says.
+“Throughout many or most U.S. cities, neighborhoods facing greater environmental risks (like heat waves, urban flooding, and hazardous wastes) were historically settled by poorer families or racial and ethnic minorities,” Bajracharya says.
 “And there really is a lot of evidence for communities of color, or low-income communities, continuing to be disproportionately exposed to risk.”

 According to Bajracharya, the analysis showed a startling overlap between the hottest areas of the city and the most vulnerable.
 Neighborhoods classified as Environmental Justice Communities tended to have a lower percentage of green vegetation (especially tree cover), with higher average temperatures.
 The most vulnerable areas are clustered in the core of the city.